ladybirdweb/faveo-server-images/_pages/home.md

 Welcome to the Faveo insallation documentation.
 This documentation show how to install Faveo Helpdesk on various platforms(OS)

+# About Faveo
+Faveo is a leading open source, self-hosted, on-premise help desk software.

 # Installing Faveo (Generic) <!-- omit in toc -->